italloramon/student-management-system/README.md

 # Pre-requisites
-- You will nedd the following:
+- You will need the following:

     -> [Apache Maven 4.0.0](https://maven.apache.org/download.cgi)